pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/ccp_create_cluster.md

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/vcenter-html-cloning.png">

-_Please note that multiple users may perform similar operation at the same time, therefore you may see multiple cloning processes._
+_Please note, that multiple users may perform similar operation at the same time, therefore you may see multiple cloning processes._